sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 documentation](https://petsc.org/main/manual/ksp/#convergence-tests) for more
 details.
 The number of iterations and the relative tolerance are currently hard-coded, i.e. $2000$ and $1 \times 10^{-10}$ respectively.
-This implies that if a user computes a distribution functions whose values are smaller than than the tolerance, the solver will not convergence.
+This implies that if a user computes a distribution functions whose values are smaller than the tolerance, the solver will not convergence.
 This happens, for example, if the $p$-range covers many orders of magnitudes.
 (This issue can be addressed with a scaled distribution function.)

-Secondly, the Block-Jacobi preconditioner is not particularly designed for the system of equations that we are solve.
+Secondly, the Block-Jacobi preconditioner is not particularly designed for the system of equations that we solve.
 This means that we need many iterations.
 Moreover, the number of used blocks in the preconditioner is determined by the number of processes, i.e. MPI ranks, used to solve the system of equations.
 Its quality, thus, is probably better for a low number of ranks.
-However, a single compute node does not have infinite memory, and it might necessary to use many cores to actually solve a problem.
+However, a single compute node does not have infinite memory, and it might be necessary to use many cores to actually solve a problem.

 @note If you, by chance, have experience with preconditioners for advection-reaction systems (or Friedrichs systems), please contact me.
 We are interested in developing a more robust preconditioner

 If a user is familiar with PETSc, she can try to change the iterative method and the used preconditioner via the command line using PETSc commands.
 For example,